suchipi/hex-engine/CONTRIBUTING.md

 git clone https://github.com/<your-gh-user-name>/hex-engine.git
 ```

-After install the dependencies.
-Hex-engine use *yarn* to manage dependency.
+Afterwards install the dependencies.
+Hex Engine use *yarn* to manage dependencies.
 If you don't have *yarn* just install it with this command :
 ```
 npm install -g yarn
 ```